 22. God told Abraham the Israelites would suffer four hundred years in Egypt; those four hundred years are said to be 'four generations.'
 How many years before the Exodus were the oldest Israelites born?

-23. If the generation that came out of Egypt were at most one hundred years old, and the Exodus took another forty years, how old were some of them by the time Joshua and Caleb cross over Jordan into the Promised Land?
+23. If the generation that came out of Egypt were at most one hundred years old, and the Exodus took another forty years, how old were some of them by the time Joshua and Caleb crossed over Jordan into the Promised Land?

 24. Forty years from the beginning of Christ's ministry is (a) A.D.70 (b) A.D.606 (c) 1914 (d) 1988 (e) the year 2000.